Phiranklin/git-start/README.md

 # git-start
-a greenhandy project for git in touge
+This is a project for testing git in touge platform.
+All the commits to be submittied will be just for fun.